Aarkan1/nosqlite/README.md

 Will delete all data in the collection.

 ### Important note!
-After a document is saved to the collection, the class with **@document** annotation **CANNOT** be moved to another package or renamed.
-This will corrupt the database-file, and will have to be removed.
-Keep backups!

-Changing the name of a field will not corrupt the database, but will remove the value from all documents.
+Changing the name of a field will not corrupt the database, but will temporarily remove the value from all documents.
+Simply revert the name and the value gets restored.

 ## Document
 Collections can be used as a simple Key/Value store, but it's true potential is when using it with POJOs.
 (Plain Old Java Objects)